keptn/keptn.github.io/content/docs/0.5.0/usecases/deployments-with-quality-gates/index.md

 ---
 title: Deployments with Quality Gates
-description: This use case describes how Keptn allows to deploy an artifact using automatic quality gates and blue/green deployments.
+description: Describes how Keptn allows to deploy an artifact using automatic quality gates and blue/green deployments.
 weight: 25
 keywords: []
 aliases:
 ---

-This use case describes how Keptn allows to deploy an artifact using automatic quality gates and blue/green deployments.
+Describes how Keptn allows to deploy an artifact using automatic quality gates and blue/green deployments.

-## About this use case
+## About this tutorial

 When developing an application, sooner or later you need to update a service in a *production* environment.
 To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service has to be ensured and adequate deployment strategies must be in place.
 For example, blue-green deployments are well-known strategies to roll out a new service version by also keeping the previous service version available if something goes wrong.

-For this use case, we prepared a *slow* and a *regular* version of the carts service:
+For this tutorial, we prepared a *slow* and a *regular* version of the carts service:

 | Image                                 | Description                                        |
 |---------------------------------------|----------------------------------------------------|
 | docker.io/keptnexamples/carts:0.9.2   | Processes each request with a slowdown of 1 second |
 | docker.io/keptnexamples/carts:0.9.3   | Processes each request without any slowdown        |

-In this use case, we will Deploy these two versions.
+In this tutorial, we will deploy these two versions.
 During this deployment process, the versions have to pass a quality gate in the *staging* environment in order to get promoted to the *production* environment.
 This quality gate checks whether the average response time of the service is under 1&nbsp;second.
 If the response time exceeds this threshold, the performance evaluation will be marked as failed.